 Don’t Let Drug Charges Derail Your Life

-At Lewis & Ashworth, PLLC, our McKinney drug crime defense lawyers are highly familiar with the Texas criminal justice system, and we’re ready to use our insider knowledge to your advantage.
-We are former prosecutors with a passion for serving members of our community in McKinney and the greater Dallas-Fort Worth area, and we are prepared to help you fight the charges against you.
+At Lewis & Ashworth, PLLC, our Plano drug crime defense lawyers are highly familiar with the Texas criminal justice system, and we’re ready to use our insider knowledge to your advantage.
+We are former prosecutors with a passion for serving members of our community in Plano and the greater Dallas-Fort Worth area, and we are prepared to help you fight the charges against you.

 As you are considering your next move, remember that you can’t afford to represent yourself in serious criminal matters.
 If you have been accused of a drug-related offense of any kind, your future is at stake, and you need skilled advocates on your side.
 Allow us to come alongside you and provide the attentive, aggressive service you need.

 Call Lewis & Ashworth, PLLC, today at 214-856-6130 to schedule your free consultation.